 To these ends, the Center currently supports two major initiatives: The DKP Design Studio and the Justice, Health, and Democracy Rapid Response Impact Initiatives.
 Each initiative is a hub for faculty-led research projects within the initiatives' theme.

 DKP Design Studio – The DKP Design Studio is a platform that supports innovative ethics and civics learning initiatives, originating all across the university, that are dedicated to teaching people how to think through and work collectively on hard issues.
 We serve as a hub for faculty-led efforts to work with partners to co-design and implement innovative ethics and civic education curricula, educator professional development offerings, assessment tools, and policy frameworks.
 Faculty-led projects are underway for K-12 learning, undergraduate and graduate learning, professional development, and life-long learning.
 Our goal is to develop informed, engaged, and compassionate citizens who know how to work together effectively in a shared democratic society.
 Doing so requires us to learn to act ethically where we are, regardless of our profession, especially in a distributed society such as ours.

-Justice, Health, and Democracy Rapid Response Impact Initiatives (JHD R2I2) – A Rapid Response Impact Initiative is a processes for values orientation, problem identification, agenda development, personnel assignment and network building, goal setting, policy development and dissemination, fundraising, communication and engagement, implementation, and implementation hand-off for urgent problems requiring rapid solutions.
+Justice, Health, and Democracy Impact Initiatives (JHD) – The JHD Impact Initiative is a process for values orientation, problem identification, agenda development, personnel assignment and network building, goal setting, policy development and dissemination, fundraising, communication and engagement, implementation, and implementation hand-off for urgent problems requiring rapid solutions.
 We focus on deploying this process specifically for problems that require a multi-disciplinary perspective and have urgent issues of ethics and human values at their core.
 Our projects under JHD expand on our ongoing work on health equity, justice reform, democratic governance, pandemic resilience, and broader social resilience.
 If health equity, justice, and good governance name critical pillars of human well-being, the concepts of social resilience and pandemic resilience focus attention on whether societies have the resources and social practices to cope with threats, and to adapt and transform themselves in ways that restore, secure, and enhance well-being.
 Ethical responses to crises are necessary for social resilience.